What is free bleeding, really?

 “Contact with [menstrual blood] turns new wine sour, crops touched by it become barren, grafts die, seed in gardens are dried up, the fruit of trees fall off, the edge of steel and the gleam of ivory are dulled, hives of bees die, even bronze and iron are at once seized by rust, and a horrible smell fills the air; to taste it drives dogs mad and infects their bites with an incurable poison.”
 2

 There are countless historical texts in which periods are regarded as “foul,” “toxic,” or “disease-causing.”
-Many of these were published long before modern medicine, when our understanding of cleanliness and disease was still rudimentary.
+Many of these were published long before modern medicine, when our understanding of hygiene, bodily fluids and disease was still rudimentary.
 Some scholars have argued that period stigma originated from a more basic human fear of blood.

-But now that we know better, why do we continue to perpetuate the shame and stigma around menstruation?
+But now that we know better, why do we continue to perpetuate the shame and stigma around menstrual bleeding?
 It’s a perfectly normal and healthy bodily function experienced by half of the world’s population.
-There is nothing “dirty” or “toxic” about menstrual blood.
+There is nothing “dirty” or “toxic” about menstrual blood

 As Dr. Jen Gunter writes in a 2017 blog post, “Menstrual blood is the lining of the uterus (endometrium) that leaves the body when an embryo fails to implant.
 If there is no pregnancy, the corpus luteum runs out of progesterone and this withdrawal of progesterone destabilizes the lining of the uterus and the blood comes out.
 If menstrual blood were toxic, that means human embryos are deposited in a toxic wasteland.
 That would be a design flaw.”

-Gunter wrote the post in response to misinformation being spread across social media.
-The misinformation, originating with a group of vegan “health” bloggers, claimed that periods were inherently “toxic.”
-These bloggers promoted dieting to a point of near-starvation, to halt menstruation altogether.
-Their arguments, of course, were false.
+Gunter wrote the post in response to misinformation being spread on social media.
+The false claims, originated from a group of vegan “health” bloggers, stated that periods were toxic and promoted extreme dieting to stop menstruation.

-Despite all this, menstrual taboos live on.
-Think back to the most recent TV commercial you’ve seen for a pad or tampon.
-The liquid used to display how well a product absorbs blood is almost never red or brown, like actual menstrual blood.
-Instead, it’s a chemical blue.
+Despite all this, menstrual taboos persist.
+Think about the most recent TV commercial for pads or tampons – the liquid used to demonstrate absorption is often depicted as a blue chemical, rather than red or brown like actual menstrual blood.

 Even actress and comedian Whitney Cummings has admitted that, as a child, she had thoroughly believed that period blood was blue.
 As recorded in an article for Shape magazine, Cummings “expected blue liquid to come out of her vagina during her first period, since that’s what was used in Maxi Pad commercials.
 Unsurprisingly, she thought the blood that actually appeared on the pad meant she was dying.”